 In a place as diverse and urban as the Greater Atlanta area, it’s sometimes hard to find a balanced blend of dynamic city living and outdoor escapism.
 Sandy Springs marries everything you love about Atlanta with a hometown warmth and charm.
 Whether you’re an out-of-towner or an Atlanta native, it’s the perfect getaway for a long weekend all year round.
-To kick off the imminent arrival of the spring season, here are the five things in Sandy Springs you can’t miss when you visit our favorite part of Metro Atlanta.
+Here are the five things in Sandy Springs you can’t miss when you visit our favorite part of Metro Atlanta.

 1. Restaurants Galore

 Sandy Springs is home to over 150 dining options to match the mood of your weekend no matter the meal and cuisine you crave.
 For breakfast and brunch options, Sandy Springs Diner, Southern Bistro, and Flying Biscuit each offer a variety of old-fashioned favorites as well as new takes on breakfast classics.
 You can easily fold lunch into your weekend plans, whether that means grabbing a bite and beer near the river at Pontoon Brewing and its rotating mix of food trucks or at Flower Child at City Springs for flavorful vegan and vegetarian options.
 For dinner, level up at gamer bar and restaurant Battle & Brew to add some extra entertainment to your meal.
 If you’re looking for something more upscale, try Ray’s on the River for a romantic dinner for two or il Giallo Osteria & Bar if you’re craving Italian.
 Food Network thinks their pasta is deliziosa, and you will too!

 2. Outdoor Adventures in the Parks